aLosada7/corner-11-admin/README.md

 This includes teams, players or competitions management, with special standings and information to know what's happening at all times.

-This application is not yet finish, but already offers a good experience for the user, which can use it in different devices (responsive)
+This application is not yet finish, but already offers a good experience for the user, which can use it in different devices (responsive).

+This application is also uploaded to Heroku, where a live demo is available.

 ## Run the application